aboler/plant-partner/README.md

   - ``src`` : directory containing all developed code for the program and a CMakeLists.txt to help compile
     - ``main`` : contains main program for ESP32 and CMakeLists.txt compiling developed code
     - ``dataTypes`` : contains code defining common data types created for the project, like plantData
-    - ``peripherals`` : code for modularizing intercations with certain peripheral systems, like ADC and GPIO
+    - ``peripherals`` : code for modularizing intercations with certain peripheral systems, like ADC, GPIO, and PWM
+    - ``wifi`` : code for implementing wifi communication in the esp32
   - ``submodules`` : directory containing other repositories utilized within the main code
     - ``esp-idf`` : submodule containing examples and ESP32 interfaces in c